gloveboxes/doc-intelligence-docs/docs/10-provision-azure-services.md

 From the terminal window, run the following commands to create the Azure Patient Registration Services.

 1. Authenticate to Azure by running the following command.
-Note, it may take up to 30 seconds for the `azd login --use-device-code` command to complete.

     ```bash
     azd auth login
     ```